 Dr. Bradley Palmer is Professor of Trombone Columbus State University's Schwob School of Music, where he has led and developed the trombone studio since 1999.
 He earned his bachelor's degree in music from Millikin University, his master's degree from the University of Iowa, and he completed his doctoral work at Florida State University.

 An S.E.
 Shires Performing Artist, Dr. Palmer has appeared as a soloist in 14 states, Canada, Brazil and Hong Kong.
 He has also performed many times in Europe and the UK.
 Dr. Palmer performs regularly with a number of orchestras in the region and has held the principal trombone chair with the LaGrange Symphony since 2003.
 He has performed with many other orchestras including the Alabama Symphony, Atlanta Symphony, Columbus Symphony, Jacksonville Symphony, Macon Symphony, and the Savannah Philharmonic.
-He has performed at six International Trombone Festivals, most recently at the 2012 Festival in Paris.
+He has performed at six International Trombone Festivals, most recently at the 2012 Festival in Paris, and he hosted the 2013 Festival at the Schwob School of Music at CSU.
 He can be heard as a soloist on Summit Records.
 Dr. Palmer is a member of the Columbus Brass, the faculty brass quintet at the Schwob School of Music.

-Along with the Atlanta Symphony trombone section, Palmer serves on the faculty of the Southeast Trombone Symposium and coordinates the STS Professors Choir.
+Along with members of the Atlanta Symphony and New York Philharmonic trombone sections, Palmer serves on the faculty of the Southeast Trombone Symposium and coordinates the STS Professors Choir.
 In addition to a busy performance schedule, he enjoys presenting master classes, clinics and serving as an adjudicator from solo and ensemble competitions to marching band competitions.
 He has guest conducted performances with trombone ensembles at many schools in the US including Juilliard, in addition to groups in Canada, China and Brazil.
 As a recording engineer and producer, Dr. Palmer has recorded some of today's leading brass players from the Atlanta Symphony, Chicago Symphony, Cleveland Orchestra, Houston Symphony, New York Metropolitan Opera Orchestra, New York Philharmonic, Philadelphia Orchestra, Pittsburg Symphony, and Seattle Symphony in CSU's Legacy Hall.
-In addition, Dr. Palmer serves as the International Trombone Festival Recording Coordinator.
-Dr. Palmer and the Schwob School of Music at CSU hosted the International Trombone Festival, June 26-29, 2013.
+In addition, Dr. Palmer serves as the Vice Chair of the International Trombone Association Executive Board, and is the International Trombone Festival Recording Coordinator.